Rule 1: Choose to accept what you cannot change by changing how you think about it.

 Rule 3: No one is more invested in your success and happiness than your mate.
 Your mate is not your enemy.

 Relationship conflict is likewise necessary if the couple is going to develop a bond strong enough to overcome the elements of life which would destroy it.
 Couple conflict reveals changes each must make in order to transform their thinking from “I,” “me” and “my” to “we,” “us” and “our.”
 This is difficult because we naturally think in the singular and assume that others should view life as we experience it.
 These clashes force the couple to learn to resolve their conflicts or the relationship will be destroyed.
-The foundation for the resolve of conflict is to remember that out of all the people in the world they could be with, they chose each other.
-No one is more invested in their success and happiness than their mate.
+The foundation for the resolve of conflict is to remember that out of all the people in the world you could be with today, you chose each other.
+Therefore, no one is more invested in your success and happiness than your mate.